truth table: Binary Operations 1

 AssertionError: True is not false

-my solution does not work for this case. logical_conjunction has to make a choice, it should return
+because my solution does not work for this case.
+The function returned True and the assertion expected False.
+The logical_conjunction function has to make a choice, it should return

 if statements